MichaelOmondi/Blog/README.md

 - Users can comment on the different pitches and leave feedback.

-- Users can submit a pitch in any category.
+- Users can submit a blog in any category.

 - Users can view the different categories.